 Tropical rainforest, closing in on leafcutter ants.
 Nimoy talks about how surreal leafcutters at work look, which is true, I guess.
 Some sinister chords play for some reason, then we get into gentle nature documentary music as we have a perfectly straightforward explanation of leafcutter ants.
 We’re dealing with a low budget, so there’s no camera in the ant-nest like Attenborough would have, but it’s all good and informative…

 Okay, now we’re looking at monkeys.
 Huh.
 Ocelot.
 Tapir.
 The tapir needs a constant source of food, got it.
 What about ants?
 Oh, being smaller than tapirs, they don’t need so much food.
 Well that came back around, I guess.
 Aztec ants living in a hollow branch.
 They gang up and attack a vine.
-An anteater climbs a tree, that’s pretty cool.
+An anteater climbs a tree, that’s pretty cool i guess.

 Army ants now.
 The photography is pretty good for its time, but by today’s standards it’s not so great.
 Maybe I watch too many nature documentaries, but I’m not impressed so far.
 Nimoy’s a great narrator, of course, but there’s only so much he can do with the material.
 Army ants do army ant stuff.
 Fight each other, kill a spider.
 Oh look, a macaw.

 More South American ants.
-The predatious ant eats a katydid.
+The predatory ant eats a katydid.

 Now we get to the meat of the matter.
 Nimoy–standing in a wheat field for some reason–tells us that people traditionally see ants as minor nuisances, but that attitude is changing because of fire ants.